-The School Health and Safety Co-ordinator has the following responsibilities:
+The School Health and Safety Co-ordinator at Fishergate School is the School Finance Manager (Debbie Waters) and has the following responsibilities:

-- a) To co-ordinate and manage the annual risk assessment process for the school. - b) To co-ordinate the annual general workplace monitoring inspections and performance monitoring process, with governor from Premises Committee - c) To make provision for the inspection and maintenance of work equipment throughout the school, including the statutory testing of specific equipment. - d) To manage the keeping of records of all health and safety activities. - e) To advise the Headteacher of situations or activities that are potentially hazardous to the health and safety of staff, pupils and visitors. - f) To ensure that staff are adequately instructed in safety and welfare matters in connection with their specific work place and the school generally.

-- g) Carrying out any other functions devolved to him/her by the Headteacher or Governing Body. - h) To co-ordinate the control of contractors on site when work is being undertaken.
+- a) To co-ordinate and manage the annual risk assessment process for the school. - b) To co-ordinate the termly general workplace monitoring inspections and performance monitoring process, with a governor from the Health and Safety Working Party. - c) To make provision for the inspection and maintenance of work equipment throughout the school, including the statutory testing of specific equipment. - d) To manage the keeping of records of all health and safety activities. - e) To advise the Headteacher of situations or activities that are potentially hazardous to the health and safety of staff, pupils and visitors. - f) To ensure that staff are adequately instructed in safety and welfare matters in connection with their specific work place and the school generally. - g) Carrying out any other functions devolved to him/her by the Headteacher or Governing Body. - h) To co-ordinate the control of contractors on site when work is being undertaken.